 When the short, old, white guy in a blue jacket drops by the café where I write, like clockwork, a couple of beefy regulars SHOUT, jumping out of their seats, and one-by-one, heave their hulking bodies into his arms for a hug.

 Joe holds the tender brutes to his small, sturdy chest, everyone laughs and the room heats up.
 I’ve been eyeing this hugger for months, I can’t hold back anymore, so I stand in line and put in my request:

-The all-knowing owner of the café brings us tea and smiles.
+The all-knowing owner of the café arrives with coffee and tea.

 I look at Joe, searching.